arash-dehghan/Social-Media-Clout-Creator/README.md

 This can also be done for photos and GIFs.

 To run these programs, you must setup varying API's which are specified in the files in each folder.

+For an example of how successful this project has been, take a look at the "Example of Success" Folder!